|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 The next floor to be refurbished was the second: this became the sales offices.
 Also, some of the stores moved to the building visible on the left in the picture to make room for a production line, run by Tony Rogers.

 However most of them were not so addressed, so I handled them.
 In most cases I had the feeling that the customer really wanted his problems sorted out.
 So I would phone or otherwise contact the customer saying of course they could have a refund.
 But the problem was... etc. So we could fix it.
 Did he still want a refund?
 Usually we ended up with a very happy customer - and we retained his money!
 A fault on a new product isn't anything more than an opportunity to show how good a company's response to it is!
 But if I sensed the request was genuine, then the request went to Clive's secretary and a cheque would be issued.
-So I guess I did not adhere to the advertised "If you are unsatisfied with your product, your money will be refunded at once", but querying did result in more satisfied customers!
+Eventually Clive's sectretary always referred refund requests to me for action before presenting tem to Clive.
+So I guess we did not adhere to the advertised "If you are unsatisfied with your product, your money will be refunded at once without question", but bending this rule did result in more satisfied customers!

 But one day, handling a refund request that Clive had passed through for returning to stock, I thought I smelt a rat - the requester's name seemed familiar.
 We checked.
 And yes - he had had a refund for the same item quite recently.
 It turned out that he was buying items at a retailer, at a discount and sending them back for a full price refund!
 After that, we would only refund on equipment purchased direct from the factory.
 After all, if they had bought from a retailer, the retailer had taken their money and only he could refund it!
 The advertised refund guarantee wording was changed to reflect this.